AiNga04/AiNga04/README.md

 ## 📜 About Me

-Hello!
-I am Trương Ái Nga, a passionate developer with a deep interest in fullstack development and Java web development.
-I love exploring new technologies and working on creative projects.
+Hello!, I'm Truong Ai Nga, a passionate front-end developer who loves crafting beautiful and functional web experiences.
+Always eager to learn and grow in the ever-evolving tech world.
 My GitHub profile showcases some of the projects and contributions I've made in the field.

-- 🔭 I’m currently working on BankingApp
+- 🔭 I’m currently working on Website selling phones
-- 📚 I’m currently learning Spring Boot, Spring Security
+- 📚 I’m currently learning React JS, Node JS, Spring Boot, Spring Security
-- 🤝 I’m looking to collaborate on BankingApp
+- 🤝 I’m looking to collaborate on Website selling phones
-- 🙋‍♂️ I’m looking for help with Spring Boot, Spring Security, ReactJS
+- 🙋‍♂️ I’m looking for help with Spring Boot, Spring Security, ReactJS, Node JS
-- 💬 Ask me about Android, Firebase, Java...
+- 💬 Ask me about Android, Firebase, Java, HTML, CSS(SCSS), JS, Bootstrap...
 - 📧 How to reach me: ainga01012004@gmail.com
 - ✨ Fun fact: <3